Charles H. Lundquist College of Business

 Students interested in both business and the arts should consider furthering their careers with a master of business administration degree and a concurrent master of arts or master of science degree in arts management.
 The University of Oregon Arts and Administration Program—the only one of its kind in the Pacific Northwest—combines knowledge in the visual and performing arts with social, cultural, managerial, and educational concerns that pertain to administering both nonprofit and for-profit arts organizations and programs.
 The MA or MS degree in arts management is based on the underlying belief that professional arts managers must be familiar with the social, cultural, and ethical contexts of the arts in general—and the business context if combined with an MBA.
 Students are required to meet the admission requirements of both programs.
 Admission is allowed only for the fall term.
 Prospective students should consult the admissions staffs of the MBA program and the Arts and Administration Program.

 The Charles H. Lundquist College of Business seeks diversity in its student population and evaluates applicants on their strengths.
 The college is interested in applicants’ general intellectual ability, initiative and resourcefulness, creativity, seriousness of purpose, maturity, and capacity for growth.
 Oral and written communication skills are important.
 Students should have demonstrated a capacity for quantitative thinking and be able to take an orderly, analytical approach to solving problems and to generating alternative solutions.
 The ability to derive ideas from various sources and see important relationships is essential.
 Students should be self-motivated, with persistence and drive, and with some understanding of the broad social, political, and economic implications of decisions and actions.
-Work experience is highly desirable.
+For MBA students, work experience is highly desirable.

 The admission process is based on